Galaz7/RF_Connectivity_Simulator/README.md

 - [ ] Fix longly rice model for less than 1 km --> egli
 - [ ] Fix the figure display axes ranges (to be centered)

+- [ ] Add node types in the legend
 - [ ] Update radio propogation model - with terrain map
 - [ ] Update motion model - take into account terrain height map